ietf-wg-nmop/draft-ietf-nmop-yang-message-broker-integration/draft-ietf-nmop-yang-message-broker-integration.md

    recognize loss from the YANG-Push publisher in step (2) down to the Time Series Database Ingestion in step (12).

-   {{I-D.tgraf-netconf-yang-push-observation-time}} adds observation-time
+   {{!I-D.tgraf-netconf-yang-push-observation-time}} adds observation-time
    and point-in-time in the YANG-Push push-update or push-change-update message. observation-time contains the timestamp and point-in-time when the metrics where observed.
 See Section 3 of
-   {{I-D.tgraf-netconf-yang-push-observation-time}} for more details.
+   {{!I-D.tgraf-netconf-yang-push-observation-time}} for more details.

    Figure 4 provides an example of a JSON encoded, {{!RFC7951}}, push- update notification message over HTTPS-based
    {{?I-D.ietf-netconf-https-notif}} or UDP-based
    {{?I-D.ietf-netconf-udp-notif}} transport with
    {{!I-D.tgraf-netconf-notif-sequencing}} and
-   {{I-D.tgraf-netconf-yang-push-observation-time}} as extensions for the same subscription.
+   {{!I-D.tgraf-netconf-yang-push-observation-time}} as extensions for the same subscription.

 ~~~~